arhankundu99/Important-Algo-and-Data-structures/Graphs/Shortest Path Algorithms/README.md

 # Floyd Warshall Algorithm

 This algorithm is used to find shortest distances between all nodes in a graph.
 (This algorithm also works for negative edges) <br />
+This algorithm is an example of dynamic programming.

 ## Java Code: